QubesOS/qubes-doc/user/common-tasks/managing-appvm-shortcuts.md

 ![dom0-appmenu-select.png"](/attachment/wiki/ManagingAppVmShortcuts/dom0-appmenu-select.png)

-The above image shows that Windows HVMs are also supported (provided that Qubes Tools are installed).
+The above image shows that Windows HVMs are also supported (provided that PedOS Tools are installed).

 What if my application has not been automatically included in the list of available apps?
 -----------------------------------------------------------------------------------------

 Some times applications may not have included a `.desktop` file and may not be detected by `qvm-sync-appmenus`.
-Other times, you may want to make a web shortcut available from the Qubes start menu.
+Other times, you may want to make a web shortcut available from the PedOS start menu.

 You can manually create new entries in the "available applications" list of shortcuts for all AppVMs based on a TemplateVM.
 To do this: